Gotetz/UserNormalTranslator/README.md

 ====================

 ### Description
-A User Normal Editing Tool plugin for Softimage
+UserNormalTranslator is an User Normal Editing Tool plugin for Softimage.
 This tool will assist you to adjust the User-Normals in Softimage.

 ### Download